 The following may be all that you need if the condition is mild.
 They may help in addition to other treatments in more severe cases.

-- If you find that soaps irritate the affected skin, use a bland soap substitute such as an emollient (moisturiser) ointment or cream.
+- If you find that soaps irritate the affected skin, use a bland soap substitute such as a moisturiser (emollient) ointment or cream.

 - If possible, avoid triggers which can make things worse such as heat or spicy food.